Citation: BillPill. "Ten Years for Panic Disorder: An Experience with DXM (exp66438)". Erowid.org. Apr 14, 2012. erowid.org/exp/66438

-I believe that the following is in the spirit of the Vaults of Erowid because it outlines an experience with a drug which is poorly understood and deserves further research.
+The following outlines an experience with a drug which is poorly understood and deserves further research.
 I have no single experience upon which to report.
 Rather I have numerous encounters with dextromethorphan which I wish to share.

 I have a panic disorder which normally is not controlled by medication.
 I have found that Dextromethorphan, hereafter referred to as DXM, can control some of my panic disorder.
 DXM allows me to live more normally than I could otherwise.
 My anxiety is kept at a relatively low level.
 I must note that this is not for everyone which you can deduce from what follows.

 One observation I might make on the refractory panic disorder (refractory: resisting ordinary treatment or cure) is that there are a lot of off label treatments which I receive to control the panic disorder.
 Typically, I am treated with anti-convulsents.
 My docs are striking off into the unknown to treat me so why should I not take things into my own hands and do the same.
 This is where information on other substances is invaluable in the search for better treatment beyond what the docs will provide.
 I am taking many NMDA antagonists to control depression and anxiety.
 DXM is one more on the heap of my many NMDA antagonists.
 Perhaps there is a correlation here in the flattening of my anxiety.
 I am exploring this on my own to lift myself out of the hell that I experience daily which is not treated effectively.